 Breast implants may either be placed above the chest muscle (subglandular placement) or behind the muscle (submuscular placement).
 There are a number of factors to consider in making the choice, all of which your surgeon will explain at the consultation.

-In some cases, Dr. Moliver uses a process called fat grafting to move fat cells from an area of the body where they are unwanted to augment the breasts.
-He harvests the fat through liposuction and then injects it at various depths and locations around the breasts.
+In some cases, our surgeons use a process called fat grafting to move fat cells from an area of the body where they are unwanted to augment the breasts.
+They harvest the fat through liposuction and then inject it at various depths and locations around the breasts.
 This can be an excellent way to contour the areas around breast implants for a natural softness.
-He also sometimes incorporate fat grafting into breast reconstruction procedures.
+They also sometimes incorporate fat grafting into breast reconstruction procedures.

 On the day of surgery, you will return to our medical facility, where you will be comforted by the same familiar surroundings and medical staff from your private consultation.
-We have a state-of-the-art, on-site surgical suite that is specially designed for procedures performed by Dr. Moliver.
+We have a state-of-the-art, on-site surgical suite that is specially designed for procedures performed by our plastic surgeons.

 You may be permitted to go home after a few hours, unless you and your plastic surgeon have determined that you will stay in the hospital or surgical facility overnight.